 Epilepsy can be a challenging tribulation, not only for an estimated 3 million Americans such as myself who battle each day, but in addition for all of the people in our lives taking the journey along side us in love.

-I have battled epilepsy now for almost eight years and I know fairly well what it’s like to feel frightened and alone.
+I have battled epilepsy several years and I know fairly well what it’s like to feel frightened and alone.
 I grew up in an environment, exposed to situations that no child, no young woman should ever have to endure.
 At 16, I encountered my first seizure.
 At 22, I was officially diagnosed with epilepsy.

 I spent the next few years after my diagnosis restructuring my life and shutting the gate on my previous life.
 Building it in such a way that it would harbor good and lovely aspects and reflect this outwardly.
 Taking time to figure myself out.
 Being completely honest with myself and correcting areas that needed to be improved.
 I wrestled with feelings that were extraordinarily heavy and pain that I did not have the strength to turn my face towards.
 Then at the age of 30 years old, after what seemed like endless hospital stays, neurologist visits, and tests, I was officially diagnosed with Refractory Epilepsy.